TASHINOV10/YOLO_Vignette_Sticker_Validator/README.md

 To get started with the code, follow the steps below:

-### Prerequisites

-Make sure you have the following installed:

-- Python (version 3.6 or higher)
-- PyTorch (version 1.7 or higher)
-- Tesseract OCR (version 4.0 or higher)

 ### Clone the Repository

 Clone this GitHub repository by running the following command: